Uberspace/lab/source/guide_octobercms.rst

  OctoberCMS successfully installed to: /var/www/virtual/$USER/html [isabell@stardust ~]$

-The installer script will download all necessary files including the CLI so you can directly continue with the configuation of your October installation afterwards.
+The installer script will download all necessary files including the CLI so you can directly continue with the configuration of your October installation afterwards.

 Configuration
 =============